tonicpow/bap-planaria-go/README.md

 ## Trust mode

-Toggle this on to trust the data coming from Bitbus.
-This makes sync extremely fast.
-Individual txs can be validated later.
+Toggle this on to trust the blockchain data coming from Bitbus as accurate & authentic.
+This makes sync extremely fast at the expense of personal verification.

-Toggle this off to contact a miner for each tx that gets ingested into the state to make sure it is in fact in a Bitcoin block.
+Toggle this off to contact a miner for each tx that gets ingested into the state to make sure it is in a Bitcoin block.

 ```go
 // Build starts the state builder, starting from the given block